Everything You Need to Know About a Successful Exit Strategy

 For more metrics and a deeper dive into how these affect valuation, check out our eBookhere.

-As we mentioned above, there are three main exit strategies that the majority of businesses pursue: going public, keeping the business in a circle of trust long-term, or going through an M&A process.
+As we mentioned above, there are three main business exit strategies that the majority of software companies pursue: going public, keeping the business in a circle of trust long-term, or going through an M&A process.

 Based on the outcome you want for the business, here is how you implement an exit strategy under each of these three areas.